Manufacturers who use machine learning (ML) in their medical devices or IVDs must comply with numerous regulatory requirements.

-This article provides an overview of the most important regulations and best practices that you should consider.
-You can save yourself the trouble of researching and reading hundreds of pages and be perfectly prepared for the next audit.
+This article provides an overview of the most important regulations and best practices for implementation.
+It saves you the trouble of researching and reading hundreds of pages and helps you prepare perfectly for your next audit.

 1. Legal requirements for the use of machine learning in medical devices

-Currently, there are no laws or harmonized standards that specifically regulate the use of machine learning in medical devices.
-However, it appears that these devices must comply with existing regulatory requirements such as MDR and IVDR, e.g.:
+Obviously, medical devices that use machine learning must also comply with existing regulatory requirements such as the MDR and IVDR, e.g.:

 - Manufacturers must demonstrate the benefits and performance of the medical devices.
 For example, devices used for diagnosis require proof of diagnostic sensitivity and specificity.